kappter/random/README.markdown

 # Live Random Calculator

 ## Overview
-The Live Random Calculator is a web application that generates and visualizes random digit sequences using different methods (Pi digits, Gaussian distribution, Perlin noise, and Linear Congruential Generator).
+The Live Random Calculator is a web application that generates and visualizes random digit sequences using various methods (Pi digits, Gaussian distribution, Perlin noise, Linear Congruential Generator, Mersenne Twister, Logistic Map, Middle-Square, Xorshift, Quantum Random, and Cellular Automaton Rule 30).
 It displays the frequency of each digit (0–9) in a bar chart, updating in real-time as digits are processed.
 The app includes an optional interactive guessing game where users can predict which digit will have the most instances after a set number of digits, with results displayed automatically upon completion if a guess is submitted.
-Users can view the generated digit sequence in a textbox as it’s built and copy the sequence to the clipboard.
+Users can view the generated digit sequence in a textbox below the chart (to the right of the summary report) as it’s built and copy the sequence to the clipboard.

 ## Features
-- **Multiple Generation Methods**: Choose between four digit generation methods:
+- **Multiple Generation Methods**: Choose between ten digit generation methods:
   - **Pi Digits**: Uses a precomputed array of Pi digits (repeating as needed).
   - **Gaussian Digits**: Generates digits using a Gaussian distribution (Box-Muller transform).
   - **Perlin Noise Digits**: Generates digits using Perlin noise for a natural, smooth distribution.
   - **LCG Digits**: Generates digits using a Linear Congruential Generator for a uniform pseudo-random distribution.
+  - **Mersenne Twister**: Uses the Mersenne Twister algorithm for high-quality pseudorandom digits with a long period.
+  - **Logistic Map**: Generates digits from a chaotic logistic map (xₙ₊₁ = r * xₙ * (1 - xₙ)), producing deterministic but chaotic sequences.
+  - **Middle-Square**: Uses von Neumann’s Middle-Square method, squaring a number and taking middle digits, which may cycle.
+  - **Xorshift**: Generates digits using the Xorshift algorithm, a fast PRNG with bitwise operations.
+  - **Quantum Random (API)**: Fetches true random digits from the ANU Quantum Random Number Generator API, with LCG fallback if the API fails.
+  - **Cellular Automaton Rule 30**: Generates digits from Rule 30, a one-dimensional cellular automaton with complex, random-like patterns.
 - **Real-Time Visualization**:
   - A bar chart updates every 50 digits during calculation, showing the frequency of each digit.
   - Each bar displays a tally (count divided by 5, rounded up, e.g., "3") superimposed in white text inside the bar, and a count (e.g., "Count: 13") in a white box above the bar.
   - Digits with the highest count are highlighted in dark red (`rgb(139, 0, 0)`) during and after calculation, with all tied winners highlighted.
 - **Interactive Feedback**:
   - Live display of the current digit being processed and the total digits processed (e.g., "Processed: 500/1000 digits").
-  - A readonly textbox displays the generated digit sequence as it’s built.
+  - A readonly textbox below the chart (to the right of the summary report) displays the generated digit sequence as it’s built.
   - A "Copy Digits" button allows users to copy the digit sequence to the clipboard.
-  - A summary report appears below the chart after calculation, listing each digit’s tally and count (e.g., "Digit 0: 21 tallies (Count: 102)").
+  - A summary report appears below the chart (to the left of the digit sequence) after calculation, listing each digit’s tally and count (e.g., "Digit 0: 21 tallies (Count: 102)").
 - **Optional Guessing Game**:
   - Users can choose to guess which digit (0–9) will have the most instances after the specified number of digits are processed.
   - The guess section is visible by default above the chart, allowing users to enter and submit a guess before starting the calculation.